Training & Education

 Remote Sensing Image Galleries

 EarthNow!
 Landsat Image Viewer .
-EarthNow! displays data received from the Landsat 5 and Landsat 7 satellites as they pass over North America..
+EarthNow! displays data received from the Landsat 7 satellite as it passes over North America..
 When a Landsat satellite passes within range of the ground station at the USGS Center for Earth Resources Observation and Science (EROS) Data Center in Sioux Falls, SD, images are down-linked and displayed in 'near-real' time.
 When no satellites are within range, the most recent pass is displayed.
 This fascinating web site lets us 'see' what the satellite is seeing.
 A great site for educators, scientists, or anyone with an interest in satellite imagery.

 USGS Earthshots Satellite Images of Environmental Change

 USGS-EROS Imagery from the Center for Earth Resources and Observation Science (EROS) in Sioux Falls, SD.

 NASA's Gateway to Astronaut Photography Photos taken by astronauts from the Space Shuttle and the International Space Station.

 The National Snow and Ice Data Center Links to historic glacier photos, ice shelf and iceberg images.

 NASA Visible Earth NASA images and animations of Earth.